shepherd-xie/jocker/README.md

 # jocker
-A java sdk for docker
+A java sdk for dockerClient